Smithay/smithay.github.io/content/smithay-v0.3.markdown

 While previously most backend components of [Smithay] required you to provide a trait-based callback for handling their events, they are now all converted into being [calloop] event sources.
-This makes it much easier to handle your global compositor state, by using [calloop's shared data mechanism](https://docs.rs/calloop/0.9.0/calloop/index.html), which gives you access to a `&mut T` reference of your choice in all your callbacks.
-Anvil uses this pattern: the [`AnvilState`](https://github.com/Smithay/smithay/blob/7e4e78151aa86df71efb93266205ab3f705f9177/anvil/src/state.rs#L30) centralizes most of the compositor internal state, allowing us to retain the use of `Rc` and `RefCell` to minimum.
+This makes it much easier to handle your global compositor state, by using [calloop's shared data mechanism](https://docs.rs/calloop/0.9.0/calloop/index.html) which gives you access to a `&mut T` reference of your choice in all your callbacks.
+Anvil uses this pattern: the [`AnvilState`](https://github.com/Smithay/smithay/blob/7e4e78151aa86df71efb93266205ab3f705f9177/anvil/src/state.rs#L30) centralizes most of the compositor-internal state, allowing us to retain the use of `Rc` and `RefCell` to minimum.

 ## New contributors